-According to James Ashford from GoProposal, it’s all about your mindset.
+According to James Ashford from GoProposal by Sage, it’s all about your mindset.

-In a joint webinar with Karbon Chief Customer Officer, Ian Vacin, James unpacked some of the components needed to adopt the right mindset to sell and succeed as an accounting firm owner.
+In a joint webinar with Karbon Chief Partnerships Officer and Co-founder, Ian Vacin, James unpacked some of the components needed to adopt the right mindset to sell and succeed as an accounting firm owner.

 Here are the key takeaways from this session.

 Your time is valuable.
 And your clients need to understand that.

 If, for example, you allow a prospect to control your first client call and it extends over the allotted time, you’re immediately devaluing your time.